 Surgery to repair testicular torsion can reduce your sperm count or introduce antibodies into the system that impact sperm movement.
 If you have a history of childhood testicular torsion, your sperm count may be lower.
 Therefore, it is advisable to undergo a semen analysis if you are experiencing difficulties conceiving.

-Can sitting for long periods cause testicular pain?
+Does sitting for long hours cause testicular pain?

 Yes, sitting for extended periods or crossing your legs can result in testicular pain.
 To minimise discomfort, you should sit less and instead stand or move more.